rm5248/micronix/README.md

-Micronix Kernel
+# Micronix Kernel

+License:
-License: GPL v2 Only
+GPL v2
+Possible commercial in the future!

+## About
-This project uses some headers from the Linux kernel.
+This project uses some headers from the Linux kernel, but only to allow the build system to work.
 It also has some roots in the RetroBSD project(linker script)

 It also contains ideas learned in 4003-506 class of 20103